teatyped/horiseon-inc/README.md

 # Code Refactor Starter Code
+Project Horiseon landing page

+scope of project
+-refactor code to meet the standers of accessibilty -correct and clean up html files
+-correct and consolidate redundent code.

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+THEN I find that the elements follow a logical structure independent of styling and positioninggit WHEN I view the image elements
 THEN I find accessible alt attributes
 WHEN I view the heading attributes